Donald Pearlman: Climate lobbying

 Pearlman recognised from the beginning that the Kuwaiti and Saudi delegations would more reliably take the side of the oil industry than would the United States, and these countries served as proxies for the fossil fuel industry to exert its influence over climate negotiations.
 Founder and director of the Climate Investigations Center, Kert Davies, said "He was using the Saudis as the doer on the floor of the plenary" because "They were kind of willing puppets for a guy who knew how to screw things up at the COPs".
 Pearlman was observed handing precise tactical instructions to the delegations of Arab states, directing them to have certain paragraphs deleted or to suggest alternative wording if they were unable to have it removed, and Kuwaiti delegates submitted suggestions for changes which were written in Pearlman's handwriting.
 Pearlman was on first name terms with the Kuwaiti delegate, Atif Al-Juwaili, and he was retained by OPEC as an advisor.

 In a 2001 memo by the Bureau of Oceans and International Environmental and Scientific Affairs of the U.S. State Department, Pearlman's Climate Council was described as "one of the most ardent opponents of the Protocol, and on behalf of its coal and other industry members, has actively worked against most U.S. government efforts to address climate change."
 The memo also said that the Climate Council "prefers to keep a low profile", and that it "is dedicated to informing policy on domestic and international climate change".
 The 1995 article in Der Spiegel said that Pearlman perceived himself as a defender of the American way of life, and that since America's wealth was built on the oil industry, it was ultimately against the interests of the United States to set limits on fossil fuel usage.
-Pearlman was present at almost every United Nations Intergovernmental Panel on Climate Change (IPCC) meeting until his death in 2005.
+Pearlman was present at almost every IPCC meeting until his death in 2005.